project-oak/oak/oak_channel/SPEC.md

 Methods define the functionality exposed by the service.
 Each method defines input parameters and return types.
-Protocol buffers (protobuf) is used to define which methods are available, the method ids, input parameters and return types.
+Protocol buffers (protobuf) is used to define which methods are available, the method IDs, input parameters and return types.
 The client and service convert the requests and responses into bytes using standard protobuf encoding.